joycema-DH110/DH110-JOYCEMA/README.md

 ## Step02: Target users

 ### What are the characteristics of users? (ex. demographics, preference, expertise)
-Demographic: people interested in social causes, potentially more socially aware with refugee and asylum seeking topics
+Demographic: elderly people looking for senior care, friends and family of seniors who want to find their loved ones proper care
-Preference: users prefer spending their time helping their community, interested in engaging with human rights
+Preference: users who are genuinely interested in finding senior care and are ready to hire a caregiver
-Expertise: no expertise is necessarily required to get started
+Expertise: users do not have to have previous experience or expertise to use this application

 ### Where would the users do that activity? (i.e., context of use)
-There are several ways users can engage with nonprofit organizations such as The Advocates for Human Rights.
-Although a lot of the volunteering is done local to the nonprofit, there are online resources to expand one’s knowledge and reach regarding asylum seekers and refugees.
-Users would most likely engage with the website from their home, not necessarily interacting with anyone.
-This is why an appropriately engaging design is crucial to retaining volunteers.
-In terms of the actual goal of the nonprofit, there are local events as well as a variety of resources and events that are more central to the legal system so volunteers can engage wherever they may be in the United States.
-There are varying places users would do the activity whether that is defined as engaging with the website or volunteerism.
+Users can look for senior care in person at care facilities or online through websites and apps.
+Users can filter through caregivers they are interested in and that fit their specifications to then hire them for work.

 ### What would the users do to complete that activity? (e.g., goal, operation, method, action)
-Users would search the internet for nonprofit organizations about refugee or asylum seekers if they were looking for these types of organizations.
-For opportunities within the Advocates for Human Rights, they would search the volunteer tab and look through opportunities there to engage with their organization and events.
+Users would search the internet or go to local care facilities to identify caregivers they want to take care of themselves or their loved ones.
+Users could also ask for recommendations from friends or family that they trust.

 ## Step03: Pick research methods
-The observation method I employed was participatory observation.
-I had several activities with my interviewee to explore the social issue and his potential interest as well as his reaction to the topic.
+The observation method I chose was participatory observation.
+I had my participant engage in a few activites to see his reaction and his experience with senior care websites.
+Ideally, my participant would have been an elderly person.
+Unfortunately, my elderly family members do not speak English and due to the pandemic, I thought it would be best to not reach out to random participants on the street.

 ## Interview Guide
-Please find the script [here](https://docs.google.com/document/d/1qMapQIPOPCT2fXgL4S3KPBZqUbujj4iNM18SgTjJTBo/edit?usp=sharing).
+Please find the script [here](https://docs.google.com/document/d/1k_bZke-5l1Jl4IPVYPZJ29813NAieeTh9I8M3iyB9hI/edit?usp=sharing).

 Please find the recordings below:
 [Part 1](https://drive.google.com/open?id=1Ki-6MIlA_BE4e8eHpJIQWJVxbqmKf5je).